TheReefcraftProject/reefcraft/README.md

 The execute python tests with:
 > pytest

-Run the app from the reefcraft.py
+Run the app from the main.py in the app directory (Open this file in vscode and hit the play button)